daniloti2005/air-route-cli/README.md

 shell:>
  ```
  * Step by step to perform
- - load-file Obs: to upload file passed as parameter.
+ - load-file  -> to upload file passed as parameter.
- - list.
-Obs: to check file uploaded.
+ - list ->  Obs: to check file uploaded.
  - run. -> to perform dijkstra between two point.
 It is mandatory pass arguments in this order : origin destination
  - show-minor-path -> show complete show path solved by dijkstra